ciubotaru/bitfield/README.md

 ---------

-bitfield is free software, and is released under the terms of the GNU General Public License version 3.
+bitfield is free software, and is released under the terms of the GNU General Public License version 3 or any later version.
 Please see the file called LICENSE.